naomiaro/waveform-playlist/README.md

   // height in pixels of each canvas element a waveform is on.
   waveHeight: 128,

+  // width in pixels of waveform bars.
+  barWidth: 1,

+  // spacing between of waveform bars.
+  barGap: 0,

   // interaction state of the playlist
   // (cursor | select | fadein | fadeout | shift)
   state: "cursor",